 The methods are based on the developmental abilities of young children and uses a variety of multisensory (visual, tactile, auditory, and movement) teaching strategies.
 We use music, movement, Wood Pieces, letter play, building, and coloring to develop skills.

 My child is still struggling with printing, but their class is moving to cursive.
 Can they move on to cursive if they're still struggling with printing?

 Yes, they can get a fresh start with cursive.
 Begin with the Handwriting Without Tears third-grade materials.
-Move slowly, and always show them how to form the letters before they practice in the workbook.
+Move slowly, and always show them how to form the letters before they practice in the student edition.
 The Blackboard with Double Lines is great for demonstration.
 Instruction should occur daily for 15 minutes.

 Why do you teach capital letters first?
 Won’t children struggle with their lowercase letters later on?

 We teach what’s easiest first, and capitals are much easier.
 They are all the same size, all start at the top, and share the same placement positions on paper (starting above the mid-line and going down to the bottom line).
 They are also formed with only four strokes (Big line, Little Line, Big Curve, Little Curve).
 Children who learn capitals first are better prepared for lowercase writing.

 It seems that cursive writing is easier and less fatiguing than printing.
 Why is this?